aws/aws-lc-rs/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This library is licensed under the Apache-2.0 or the ISC License.